Dan Walsh, Decoys: 12 April – 17 May 2025

 Günter Tuzina, Frühschnee: 1 March – 5 April 2025

-Slewe Gallery is pleased to announce the upcoming exhibition Frühschnee by German artist Günter Tuzina.
-The exhibition will open Saturday March 1 and will last until April 5.
+Slewe Gallery is pleased to announce the opening of the exhibition Frühschnee by Günter Tuzina.
+The exhibition opens Saturday March 1 and will last until April 5.
 With the exhibition the gallery celebrates its 25 years of collaboration with the artist.

 The exhibition contains some new paintings and a selection of never shown works on paper from 2012 until now.
 Among them are his old lithographs that form a basis for new work.
 A large painting from 2002 will also be shown.
 It bears the title of the exhibition Frühschnee, which refers to a similar titled painting by Caspar David Friedrich.
 With this Tuzina shows his interest in revising and reinterpreting Friedrich’s romantic, idealistic spirit.